Updated: April 16, 2026

 How to Submit Your LMIA Application

-To apply for an Labour Market Impact Assessment, employers must collect and submit various documents to ESDC, which can now be completed online using the ESDC portal for employers.
-The specific documents required vary depending on the LMIA stream (e.g., high-wage, low-wage, agricultural, caregiver, etc.), but generally, the required documents include the following: Every positive LMIA application includes application forms, supporting documents, and payment of an LMIA processing fee unless exempted.
-An LMIA application will always occur under specific streams depending on the nature of the job.
+To apply for a Labour Market Impact Assessment, employers must collect and submit various documents to ESDC.
+Applications can be completed through the LMIA online portal.
+The specific documents required vary depending on the LMIA stream (high-wage, low-wage, agricultural, caregiver, etc.), but every application involves forms, supporting documents, and payment of the $1,000 processing fee unless the position is eligible for an exemption.

 -